 Counselling and Psychotherapy for individuals, young people and couples in Edinburgh city centre.

-Having worked in statutory, voluntary and private sectors in mental health, business and education, I believe mental health is just as important as physical health, the two being inter-connected.
+I believe mental health is just as important as physical health, the two being inter-connected.
 As with any problem, the earlier it is dealt with, the easier the cure.
 This is true of issues concerning your emotional, mental and physical well-being.

 The principle field of psychotherapy I practice is Transactional Analysis.
 TA is a sound, lively, and dynamic therapy, and is recognised world-wide for its success in facilitating personal change.
 One of the great attractions for me in TA is the way it integrates cognitive, behavioural, emotional and physical elements in both theory and practice.